yeongjoonJu/yeongjoonJu/README.md

 ### :computer: Research Projects (national or industry-academic projects)

-+ Research on AI-based large-scale language modeling techniques for `Military-related topic (hidden)`, Agency for Defense Development (ADD, 국방과학연구소), Korea (August 2023 ~ present) `Team leader (practitioner)`
++ Research on AI-based large-scale language modeling techniques for `Military-related topic (hidden)`, Agency for Defense Development (ADD, 국방과학연구소), Korea (Aug.
+2023 ~ Nov.
+2023) `Team leader (practitioner)`

-+ Development of an AI assistant for elementary education teacher based on a large language model (LLM), i-Scream edu (아이스크림에듀), Korea (May 2023 ~ present) `Team leader (practitioner)`
++ Development of an AI assistant for elementary education teacher based on a large language model (LLM), i-Scream edu (아이스크림에듀), Korea (May 2023 ~ Jan.
+2024) `Team leader (practitioner)`
     > Research of LLM for NLG

 + Development of Artificial Intelligence Technology for Personalized Plug-and-Play Explanation and Verification of Explanation, Institute of Information & communications Technology Planning & Evaluation (IITP), Korea (Jun.
-2022 ~ present) `Team leader (practitioner)`
+2022 ~ Dec.
+2023) `Team leader (practitioner)`
     > Research of plug-and-play debugging for the decision-making process of neural networks

 + Development of facial skin change analysis and visualization techniques, Samsung Electronics (삼성전자), Korea (Jun.
 2020 ~ Jun.
 2021)